Irrational-Encoding-Wizardry/guide.encode.moe/encoding/mkv.md

 This leaves the episode to be compressed more efficiently with a lossy codec such as opus, for those who don't like 'wasting' space with lossless audio.
-Since we are encoding around 90%[^2] of the show with opus, and only have the OP/ED + NCOP/NCED files occuring once, the filesize difference and lossless music should satisfy both groups.
+Since we are encoding around 90%[^2] of the show with opus, and only have the OP/ED + NCOP/NCED files occurring once, the filesize difference and lossless music should satisfy both groups.
 Normal dialogue should be nearly transparent at 128 kbps with opus, but this comes with some caveats.